-Since the beginning of the project we knew that we wanted to create a paradigm shift in the esports industry.
+Since the beginning of our project, we wanted to create a paradigm shift in the esports industry.
 We felt that big gaming brands were focusing on making money instead of creating products for the benefit of their users.

 The concept “paradigm shift” expresses accurately what we want to accomplish.
 We started calling ourselves the “Paradigma team” (“paradigma” is the Spanish translation of paradigm) and it evolved into the shorter version “Dygma”.

-Paradigm’s definition is: ‘a typical example or pattern of something; a pattern or model’.
-That’s why we wanted a logo based on simple shapes that anything could come from; such as the triangle, circle and square.
-We wanted it to be be minimalist and technologic but organic at the same time.
+Paradigm definition: ‘a typical example or pattern of something; a pattern or model’.
+We wanted a logo based on simple shapes that anything could come from; such as the triangle, circle and square.
+We wanted it to be minimalist and technologic but organic at the same time.

-The cube shaped empty space in the middle represents the player and from the three blades in the logo, one represent the body, other the mind and the last one technology.
-The spiral shaped of the blades mean that the 3 components are fully interconnected, depend on each other and have the same level of importance.
+The cube-shaped empty space in the middle represents the user and the three blades in the logo, represent the body, the mind and technology.
+The spiral shape of the blades mean that the 3 components are fully interconnected, dependent on each other, and have the same level of importance.

-During my years competing at the highest levels of League of Legends, I’ve met hundreds of esports professionals.
+During my years competing at the highest levels of League of Legends, I met hundreds of esports professionals.
 All were extremely competitive, driven to succeed and spent their days training non-stop.

-As a result, many experienced physical discomfort and in the worst cases injuries.
-Ultimately affecting their performance, quality of life and happiness.
+As a result, many experienced physical discomfort and in the worst cases, injuries that ultimately affected their performance, quality of life and happiness.

 In the last 30 years, the keyboard’s design has barely evolved.
 There have been huge technological advances and our knowledge of the human body has greatly increased.
 You need a keyboard that combines and adapts to the needs of today’s users in terms of design and functionalities.

-Looking for solutions for my players I realized that the gaming keyboard market was very underdeveloped.
+While looking for solutions for my players, I realized that the gaming keyboard market was very underdeveloped.
 Big gaming brands weren’t innovating for their user’s benefit.
 They were focusing on investing in marketing while making slight modifications to existing products.

-In July 2016 I decided to quit my Job as Fnatic’s Lol coach.
-I had already experienced esports inside a pro team and felt I could do something that benefited the whole gaming community.
-I decide to create the 1st keyboard designed for esports.
+In July 2016, I decided to quit my job as Fnatic’s Lol coach.
+I had already experienced esports inside a pro team and felt I could do something that would benefit the whole gaming community.
+I decided to create the 1st ergonomic keyboard designed for esports.

 The acceptance by the gaming community was huge.
-Almost 3000 people answered the questionnaires to have a chance of winning a Shortcut prototype.
-We gave away 5 prototypes and started testing with them and many more users.
+Almost 3000 people participated in a contest to win a Shortcut prototype.
+We gave away 5 prototypes and started testing them and many more users.

 The beta lasted around two months.
 It was a very intense and amazing learning experience.
-It made us understand our users much better and realize that the Shortcut had critical flaws even though we were in love with our product, we had to change for the benefit of our users.
+Made us realize that the Shortcut had cretical flaws.
+Eventhough we were in love with our product, we had to change it for the benefit of our users.

 Our closed beta tester’s message was clear: